spacecloud-io/space-docs/content/install/using-gateway-directly.md

 cd space-cloud/gateway
 {{< /highlight >}}

-Now that we have the source code for gateway, lets build it:
+Now that we have the source code for the gateway, let's build it:

 {{< highlight bash >}}
 go build
 {{< /highlight >}}

-This might take a few minutes depending on the internet as it will be downloading all the dependencies of gateway before building it.
+Building the gateway might take a few minutes depending on the internet as it downloads all the dependencies of gateway before building it.

-Once the build is successful, you will see a new binary with the name of `gateway` in case of Linux/Mac or `gateway.exe` in case of Windows.
+Once the build is successful, you should be able to see a new binary with the name of `gateway` in case of Linux/Mac or `gateway.exe` in case of Windows.
 This is the desired binary that we need to use.

 Now that we have the gateway binary, here's how to run it: